MCC321-QC/eMixedNiteMC/README.md

 eMixedNiteMC work in most way the same as [eMixedNite](https://github.com/eminaguil/eMixedNite) and the same plugins are supported as well.
 You will<br>
 see below the list of all the plugins this theme use.
 Thanks to [darklinkpower](https://github.com/darklinkpower) for letting me use his code<br>
 from the [Stardust](https://github.com/darklinkpower/Stardust) theme that integrate the video trailer in eMixedNiteMC and finally a **big fat thanks** to [eminaguil](https://github.com/eminaguil) for<br>
-his awesome work and for letting me modify his theme.
-Look at the bottom of this post for a KnownBugs \ FAQ section.<br>
+his awesome work and for letting me modify his theme.<br>

 <img src="https://i.imgur.com/ePYeunK.png">